MonetDB/MonetDB-old/clients/iotclient/documentation/iot_server_arguments.rst

 Web Server Listening
 --------------------

 For security purposes, two web servers are created by the application.
 On the administration server are present operations to create and delete streams, while on application server the insert operations are present instead.
-The administration server should be listening on the host only, while the application server should be listening to the outside.
+The administration server should be listening on the host only, while the application server should be listening to all interfaces.

 **-ih  - -ihost=**